14000 Due Process and Release of Information

 The APS specialist stores copies of the forms and the return receipt using one of the following methods:

-- Uploading the documents to OneCase.
+• Uploading the documents to OneCase.

-- Listing the documents on the External Documentation page and storing the hard copies in the paper case file.
+• Listing the documents on the External Documentation page and storing the hard copies in the paper case file.

-14330 Administrative Review in Non-EMR Cases
+14330 Administrative Review in Due Process Cases

 An administrative review is an informal review that an APS district director or designee conducts.
 The administrative review is required before APS offers a release hearing to the designated perpetrator.

 The designated perpetrator uses Form 2265 Request for an Administrative Review of Valid APS Findings to request an administrative review and sends it to the address listed on the form.
-The request for an administrative review must be postmarked within 20 calendar days after the APS specialist mailed the official notice of findings (either the Emergency Release Notification or the Form 2204 Notification of Intent to Release) or the perpetrator forfeits the right to the administrative review.
+The request for an administrative review must be postmarked within 20 calendar days after the APS specialist mailed the official notice of findings (either the Emergency Release Notification or the Form 2204 Notification of Intent to Release), or the perpetrator forfeits the right to the administrative review.

-If APS does not receive the request for an administrative review within 23 calendar days after the official notice was mailed, the APS specialist may release the information unless it was already released as an emergency release.
+If APS does not receive the request for an administrative review within 23 calendar days after the official notice was mailed, the APS specialist may release the information, unless it was already released as an emergency release.

-The regional staff may choose to wait 30 calendar days after DFPS mailed the official notice to receive a request but must wait at least 23 calendar days.
+The regional staff may choose to wait 30 calendar days after DFPS mailed the official notice to receive a request, but must wait at least 23 calendar days.
 This allows enough time for DFPS to receive the request and route it to the proper APS staff member.
 The envelope from the designated perpetrator still requires a postmark that is within 20 calendar days of the date DFPS mailed the official notice.

 If APS receives the request for an administrative review in a timely manner, the reviewer sends the perpetrator an Appointment Letter for Administrative Review stating the date and time of the review.

-If APS has made an emergency release and does not receive a request for an administrative review, the APS specialist sends the Final Letter of Due Process to any entity to which APS sent the emergency release.
+If APS made an emergency release and does not receive a request for an administrative review, the APS specialist sends the Final Letter of Due Process to any entity to which APS sent the emergency release.

 See:

-14350 Release of Findings in Non-EMR Cases
+14350 Release of Findings in Due Process Cases

 14352 Release of Findings to Professional Licensing Boards, Commissions, and Other Agencies